 The sensitivity of model projections to unknown parameters is of importance in evaluating the effects of the proposed project.
-Because this report does not present specific projections, the sensitivity of projection results is discussed only generally.
-Detailed evaluation of sensitivities for specific projection scenarios will be presented as needed in the reporting of model projections.
+Because model projections are reported separately, this report does not present results of specific projections.
+The general sensitivity of all projection scenarios to unknown parameters is discussed here.